A Heteroscedastic Accelerated Failure Time Model for Survival Analysis: Application to a Colon Cancer Study

 The study of~\cite{laurie.etal89} and~\cite{moertel.etal90} is one of the first successful clinical trials of adjuvant chemotherapy for colon cancer.
-The dataset contained $N = 888$ patients with colon carcinoma randomly assigned to the control group (no treatment) or one of two chemotherapy treatment groups: levamisol combined with fluorouracil or levamisole alone.
-In addition to the the treatment group, 10 covariates (e.g., gender, age, severity of cancer) for each subject were also recorded.
+Their dataset contains $N = 888$ patients with colon carcinoma randomly assigned to the control group (no treatment) or one of two chemotherapy treatment groups: levamisole combined with fluorouracil or levamisole alone.
+In addition to the the treatment group, 10 covariates for each subject were also recorded (see Table~\ref{tab:data}).
 Over half the survival times in the sample were right-censored ($N_\tx{cens} = 458$).

+The purpose of this analysis is to estimate the conditional survival times of colon cancer patients given the predictors in Table~\ref{tab:data}.
+As a basis of comparison to the proposed HAFT model, we considered (i) the CPH model, (ii) a homoscedastic AFT model with log-normal survival times, and (iii) a linear quantile regression (QR) model